City-of-Helsinki/bestpractice/docs/onboardee-checklist.md

 * Ensure that the items within "*what should README.md contain?*" section of [documentation practices](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/DD/pages/753772/Documentation+practices) are already taken care of, or write them yourself if they aren't.

+### You're done, thank you!
-- at this point, you can ask your tutor to get assigned a task of sensible difficulty
+* At this point, you're ready to ask your team members or your tutor for a dev task of sensible difficulty.
-  - check with your tutor that they think what you're doing is how it should be done
+* Ask your team members for feedback to see if they think you're doing fine and how to take it from here onwards.

 - do you know how to update Jira tickets in each phase?
   - https://helsinkisolutionoffice.atlassian.net/wiki/spaces/DD/pages/753745/Jira+instructions
 - are you able to get a review environment for your pull request?
   - if not, raise the issue
 - are you able to diagnose why your build failed (if it did)?
 - add more things that should be on this checklist
-- ask your teammates whether they think you are doing fine